-The status of a given Test Run is an attribute that most of the times is calculated automatically on the respective recorded step statuses.
-User can also enforce a specific status for a Test Run, which in turn may implicitly enforce specific step statuses (e.g. setting a Test Run as "FAIL" can set all steps as "FAIL").
+The status of a given Test Run is an attribute that is often calculated automatically based on the respective recorded step statuses.
+You can also enforce a specific status for a Test Run, which in turn may implicitly enforce specific step statuses (e.g., setting a Test Run as "FAIL" can set all steps as "FAIL").

-This calculation is made by comparing steps together, following these rules:
+This calculation is made by following these rules: